kirushenski/gatsby-starter-vadyan/README.md

 🚨 Similar to Typescript, for ESLint in `cypress` folder additional config is defined to solve conflicts in rules between global Jest and Chai/Mocha commands

 🚨 `eslintIgnore` field in `package.json` was added to include `.storybook` folder in list of linted directories because all dot folders are excluded by default.
-Otherwise i would just use `--ignore-path .gitignore` and be fine
+Otherwise i would just use `--ignore-path .gitignore` and be fine.
+Prettier on other hand respects `.storybook` folder

+🚨 ESLint and Prettier are configured in a way when styling rules are excluded from ESLint.
+So firstly, you don't have conflicts between these tools, and secondly if you have ESLint and Prettier setup in code editor, you'll not be bothered with wiggly red lines for styling rules

+🚨 `type-check` command on pre-commit runs on all files because tsc and lint-staged don't work together

 ### 🎲 Testing environment